MicrosoftDocs/powerquery-docs/powerquery-docs/sdk-tools/pqtest-compare.md

 # Regression testing with the compare command

+The PQTest **compare** command is a powerful tool for regression testing, enabling you to thoroughly evaluate the functions of the connector and the generation of command text.
+To illustrate its versatility, the subsequent sections will provide a variety of examples tailored to different scenarios.

 ## Basic queries

 The simplest form of testing is to add a single query expression to a .query.pq file, which you can execute using the